+- boot\

+- firmware\

+- win\

-- boot\ - firmware\ - win\ - 3.
-For Elxflash, copy the firmware images to the firmware directory.
-Copy the boot images to the boot directory. - NOTE: For Elxflash, each operating system architecture directory includes an fwmatrix.txt file.
-You must use the fwmatrix.txt directory that matches the current operating system architecture. - 4.
-Change directory (cd) to the win directory.
+- 3. For Elxflash, copy the firmware images to the firmware directory.
+Copy the boot images to the boot directory.

+NOTE: For Elxflash, each operating system architecture directory includes an fwmatrix.txt file.
+You must use the fwmatrix.txt file in the directory that matches the current operating system architecture.

+4. Change directory (cd) to the win directory.

-The following files and directories must be present:
+The following directories and files must be present:

 - win32\

 - x64\

 - elxflash.bat

-- winlpcfg.bat
+- winlpcfq.bat

 The elxflash.bat script configures the environment.
 Run Elxflash, and revert any changes before exiting.
-This script installs the MILI service if it is not already installed.

 The winlpcfg.bat script configures the environment.
 Run winlpcfg, and revert any changes before exiting.
-This script installs the MILI service if it is not already installed.